 It has both well-developed characters and a good story.
 The LitRPG elements are also done in a very good way, which is important.

-Why is Way of the Shaman recommended?
+Why is Way of the Shaman included?

 Way of the Shaman is a typical LitRPG series.
 It has strong character leveling and looting elements.
 It has questing and, guilds and mysteries.
 The main character is temporarily stuck in a long term immersion pod as punishment.